Children's Hospital is part of the UPMC family.

 Like most 4-year-olds, Hattie Piglowski can be a bit bossy, but that’s just fine with her parents, Pamela and Anthony, and her two older brothers.
 That’s because Hattie has come a long way since early 2004 when she was diagnosed with neuroblastoma, a primitive form of childhood cancer that strikes the developing nerve cells.

 The Piglowskis’ experience came unexpectedly after a routine doctor’s visit for an ear infection and what they thought was related dizziness.
 But what started as a simple childhood ailment quickly took a turn for the worse, resulting in shaking and severe problems with Hattie’s balance and with her eyes.
-An initial CT scan at their hometown emergency room came up clean, but the attentive physician still suspected her condition was serious enough to warrant an immediate two- and-a-half-hour ambulance ride to Children’s Hospital of Pittsburgh of UPMC.
+An initial CT scan at their hometown emergency room came up clean, but the attentive physician still suspected her condition was serious enough to warrant an immediate two- and-a-half-hour ambulance ride to UPMC Children’s Hospital of Pittsburgh.

 “That first time we went to Children’s, they couldn’t find anything on the scan, so we went home,” Pamela says.
 “But after a week or so, her condition got even worse.
 She couldn’t walk, it was difficult to understand her speech, and she was shaking.
 Something was very wrong.”